veertuinc/anka-docs/content/en/docs/Release Notes/_index.md

 > Upgrading Addons from the previous version is recommended.
 Suspended VMs on 2.4.X seem to be problematic when starting on 2.5.X.

+> 10.14.X does not contain the necessary Apple APIs to work with 2.5.X of Anka.
+You will need to upgrade macOS for your hosts to use 2.5.X.

 - Bug Fix: Inability to create or start Anka VMs over SSH (no active UI) or as the ec2-user/non-root users on AWS EC2 Mac
 - Bug Fix: Inability to run more than one VM on AWS EC2 Mac
 - Bug Fix: Startup scripts through the controller API fail due to slow network/DHCP setup